Tswagerman/project_mlops/reports/README.md

 ### Question 3
 > **What framework did you choose to work with and did it help you complete the project?**

-We used pytorch to train the Bert network.
+We used pytorch to train the Bert pre-trained network from hugging-face.

 ## Coding environment